Configure internet proxy for cluster

 --network-proxy-cert-file

-If your machine uses a network HTTPS proxy with a self-signed certificate, you have to extend the trusted certificates store.
-The full path to a public SSL certificate file in PEM format should follow that parameter.
+If your machine uses a network HTTPS proxy with a self-signed certificate, extend the trusted certificate store.
+Follow this parameter with the full path to the public SSL certificate file in PEM format.

-You can exclude hosts from using the proxy.
-This is useful, for example, when you have configured problem integrations via webhooks with software residing in the internal network.
-Use a wildcard (*) at the beginning or at the end of each host entry to include all URLs within a defined host domain.
+To exclude hosts from the proxy — for example, when problem integrations via webhooks point to internal network hosts — add them to the exclusion list.
+Use a wildcard (*) at the beginning or end of each host entry to match all URLs within a domain.

 Yes, Dynatrace supports transparent proxy configuration.

-A transparent proxy (also known as an intercepting proxy, in-line proxy, or forced proxy), can route and intercept Managed cluster communication to Mission Control.
-A transparent proxy is normally located between the Managed cluster and Mission Control (Internet).
-By using a transparent proxy, you can additionally audit and inspect all communication payloads.
+A transparent proxy (also known as an intercepting proxy, in-line proxy, or forced proxy) can route and intercept Managed Cluster communication to Mission Control.
+It normally sits between the Managed Cluster and Mission Control.
+With a transparent proxy, you can audit and inspect all communication payloads.

-Dynatrace need not be aware of the existence of the proxy.
-Dynatrace Managed has to be configured to trust a root certificate whose private key is known to the proxy.
-In such situations, proxy analysis of the contents of an SSL/TLS transaction becomes possible.
-The proxy is effectively operating a man-in-the-middle attack, allowed by Dynatrace's trust of a root certificate the proxy owns.
+Dynatrace doesn't need to be aware of the proxy.
+Configure Dynatrace Managed to trust a root certificate whose private key is known to the proxy.
+In this setup, the proxy can analyze the contents of SSL/TLS transactions, effectively performing a man-in-the-middle attack that Dynatrace authorizes by trusting a root certificate owned by the proxy.

 /opt/dynatrace-managed/installer/reconfigure.sh --update-cert --network-proxy-cert-file <proxy_cert_file>